coretrix/hitrix/README.md

 You can define hitrix mode using special environment variable "**SPRING_MODE**".

-Hitrix provides by default two modes:
+Hitrix provides by default four modes:

  * **hitrix.ModeLocal**
    * should be used on local development machine (developer laptop)